-Every term (3 x a year) children lead their learning and demonstrate their learning to others through TASC events (see below for full explanation of TASC).
+Each year, children lead their learning and demonstrate their learning to others through TASC events (see below for full explanation of TASC).
 TASC stands for Thinking Actively in a Social Context.
 This not only provides children with the opportunity to demonstrate what they have learnt over the last term; it also provides opportunities for parents to come into school on a regular basis to get involved and share in their children’s successes.

 The Summer term TASC is an Enterprise event for children.
 This is when the children become entrepreneurs and set up their own small business.
 This additional challenge gives children the opportunity to consider what goes into running a business and the importance of having strong Mathematical and English skills needed to ensure they make a profit.

 TASC stands for 'Thinking Actively in a Social Context'.

 The Key aims: